Booking flights online using desktop computer

 Computerized Reservation Systems (CRS), like Alaska’s Alktrax and Delta’s Deltamatic, operate similarly to GDS but are predominantly utilized by individual airlines to manage reservations.
 These systems store vital flight schedules, availability details, and pricing information, allowing airlines to efficiently manage all aspects of reservations and bookings.
 By leveraging these systems, airlines can effectively handle the complexities associated with reservation management.

-On the flip side, airlines rely heavily on CRS to manage their own inventory.
-By utilizing these systems, they can oversee flight schedules and availability in real-time, update ticket prices based on demand and dynamically allocate seats on each flight.
+On the other hand, airlines rely heavily on CRS to manage their own inventory.
+Utilizing these systems allows them to oversee flight schedules and availability in real-time, update ticket prices based on demand, and dynamically allocate seats on each flight.
 This level of flexibility provided by CRS assists airlines in optimizing revenue while effectively managing customer bookings.

 Verifying and Confirming Flights: Behind the Scenes